This goes beyond mere numbers. The political climate in Jamaica is gaining heat!

 Many politicians and other well-connected individuals in these emerging and poor countries are like casino dealers; they always win.
 Thus, the pandemic has less of an impact on them because they are salaried employees paid by the public.

-As the cost of food, utilities, public transportation, and even government services like vehicle registration and taxes go up, many families are already having a hard time because they can’t afford to pay for these things.
+As the cost of food, utilities, public transportation, and even government services like vehicle registration and taxes goes up, many families are already having a hard time because they can’t afford to pay for these things.

 In many poor and developing countries, wages haven’t changed for years, so families have to make some sacrifices to keep up with rising costs.